Land mines in the Falkland Islands: Methodology

 Owing to the climate, ground conditions and detectability most of the clearance was carried out by specialist civilian deminers manually prodding the ground.
 The SB-33 mine in particular is described as "almost impossible to detect by any means", owing to its largely plastic construction.
 In some instances remote controlled mine flails were used to verify that areas were clear of mines, as at Goose Green where manual verification proved difficult.
 Windy weather prevented the use of mine-detecting rats as had been trialled successfully in Mozambique and Tanzania.
 Recovered mines are made safe or else disposed of by controlled explosion or burning in small batches.

 The manual clearing processes commenced in 2009 with Dynasafe-Bactec (renamed Safelane Global in 2018) carrying out the clearance work and Fenix Insight conducting quality, safety, environmental and progress monitoring.
-More than 100 demining team members, largely Zimbabwean, were involved in the operation, each working for six-hour days in which they cleared around 5 linear metres (16 feet) of a mine field each.
+More than 100 demining team members, largely Zimbabwean, were involved in the operation, each working for six-hour days in which they cleared around 5 linear metres (16 feet) of a minefield each.
 Argentinian mine-laying records and maps created by the British Army's Royal Engineers after the war were used to guide the demining operation.
 The Argentinian records are not entirely reliable, as they were made at a time of great activity on the Falklands and later translated from Spanish by the British Army.
-Records for mine fields on West Falkland were less complete than those on East Falkland and many required additional intensive surveys to determine the extent and density of mines.
-Once a mine field was cleared the warning signs were removed and, in most cases, the fences pulled down.
+Records for minefields on West Falkland were less complete than those on East Falkland and many required additional intensive surveys to determine the extent and density of mines.
+Once a minefield was cleared the warning signs were removed and, in most cases, the fences pulled down.
 After clearance the land was restored, as near as possible, to its previous condition.

-One area that proved difficult to clear was Yorke Bay where sand dunes had progressed across the mine field, shifting mines or burying them deeply.
+One area that proved difficult to clear was Yorke Bay where sand dunes had progressed across the minefield, shifting mines or burying them deeply.
 This area required large scale excavation and sifting with armoured machinery.
 Works were carried out in the winter to minimise disruption to the penguin population, who spend that season at sea.